İzmir-Lesbos Ferry

 The island is home to the Petrified Forest of Lesbos, a unique geological phenomenon where ancient trees have turned to stone.
 This forest is around 20 million years old and is protected as a natural monument.
 Lesbos is famous for its numerous thermal springs, which have been used for their therapeutic properties since ancient times.
 The most notable hot springs are located in the areas of Eftalou, Therma, and Polichnitos.
 The Island is renowned for producing some of Greece’s best ouzo, a traditional anise-flavored alcoholic beverage.
 The town of Plomari is particularly famous for its ouzo distilleries.
 Lesbos is a popular destination for birdwatchers due to its diverse bird population, especially during the migratory seasons.
 The wetlands of Kalloni are particularly noted for their avian biodiversity.

-Top places to visit on Lesbos:
+Top Places to Visit on Lesbos

 Mytilene: The capital and main port of Lesbos, Mytilene is a vibrant city with a blend of modern and historical elements.
 The impressive Mytilene Castle, the Archaeological Museum, and the Church of Saint Therapon are key sites.
 The city’s waterfront has cafes, restaurants, and shops, providing a lively atmosphere.